raffij/sir-trevor-wordpress/README.md

 Copy to your plugins directory and install.
 Add your Twitter api credentials for Twitter block to work.

+# Templates

+To override a template copy to your theme in the directory "sir-trevor-wordpress".

 # Requirements

 All requirements are bundled.